Careers Information, Advice & Guidance at Ada Lovelace:

 - Miss H Marr (Careers Leader): [email protected]

 - Mr P Cahill (Head of Year 10): [email protected]

 - CIAG & Work Experience general enquiries: [email protected]

-Both our school website and Copia contain regular updates about our Careers programme including events, opportunities, talk and Careers Bulletins.
+Both our school website and Copia contain regular updates about our Careers programme including events, opportunities, talks and Careers Bulletins.

 Supporting Ada Lovelace's Careers Programme:

 If you or a family member or friend are a business or employer, education or training provider and could support Ada Lovelace with our Careers programme (including Work Experience placements, Careers talks, networking opportunities) please do contact us as we are always looking to expand our network of employers and education providers.
 We are particularly looking for further Work Experience opportunities, Internships and Career talks in Hospitality, Medicine, Research and Languages industries; if you are able to offer any support with these areas, please do get in touch.

 In December 2017, the Department for Education (DfE) published a new Careers Strategy for secondary schools followed by statutory guidance in January 2018.
 Schools must have an appointed Careers Leader and a Careers Information, Advice & Guidance (CIAG) Programme for each academic year.
 By September 2020 schools should be meeting the Eight Gatsby Benchmarks (outlined below):

 The Gatsby Benchmarks:

 1. A stable careers programme